CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 ### Device fingerprinting

-Follow the appropriate Cybersource guide for device fingerprinting and add the session id used for this to the Commercetools payment as a custom field called `isv_deviceFingerprintId`
+Follow the appropriate Cybersource guide for device fingerprinting and add the session id used for this to the Commercetools payment as a custom field called `isv_deviceFingerprintId`.
+Refer process a payment document for respective payment method to know more.

 ### Enabling/disabling decision manager for specific payments